denson/superset/README.md

 superset=#
 #This is working

-# Grant flaskuser access to the database
+# Grant installer access to the database
-superset=# CREATE USER flaskuser WITH PASSWORD 'jw8s0F4';
+superset=# CREATE USER installer WITH PASSWORD 'jw8s0F4';
 superset=# CREATE SCHEMA superset;
-superset=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA superset TO flaskuser;
+superset=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA superset TO installer;

 # exit
 superset=# \q